nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_testing.rst

          OK

    #.
 Open a TCP/TLS socket that uses the security tag 16842755 and connect to a TLS server on a specified port.
-      Replace *example.com* with the host name or IPv4 address of a TLS server and *1234* with the corresponding port.
+      Replace *example.com* with the hostname or IPv4 address of a TLS server and *1234* with the corresponding port.

       .. parsed-literal::
          :class: highlight